RedditRecs

 Reddit Icon

-Mountain_Cam • about 1 month ago
+Mountain_Cam • 5 months ago

 Some are saying the agility peak 5 but I found them to be way to stiff and “clunky” feeling.
 The closet shoe I’ve come to have that same stability, cushion and keep the fun bouncy feel have been the newest model north face vective enduris 4.